ARC Laureate Program on

 Dr Stijn Smet

-Gabrielle Dalsasso is the Program Manager for the Laureate Fellowship in Constitutional Law.
-Prior to joining Melbourne Law School, she has held senior administrative positions in corporate and not-for-profit organisations.
+Gabrielle Dalsasso is the Program Manager for the Laureate Fellowship in Comparative Constitutional Law.
+Prior to joining Melbourne Law School, she has held senior administrative positions related to events and training in corporate and not-for-profit organisations.

 Supported by the Kathleen Fitzpatrick Fellowship Scheme